M1n9X/llm_agents_devtools/README.md

 - [EvoPrompt](https://arxiv.org/abs/2309.08532) - Connecting Large Language Models with Evolutionary Algorithms Yields Powerful Prompt Optimizers.
 - [Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating.
 - [LangGPT](https://github.com/yzfly/LangGPT) - LangGPT: Empowering everyone to become a prompt expert!🚀 Structured Prompt，结构化提示词。
+- [Analogical Prompting](https://arxiv.org/abs/2310.01714) - A new prompting approach designed to automatically guide the reasoning process of large language models.
 - [Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering.
 - [YiVal](https://github.com/YiVal/YiVal) - 🚀 From Demo to Production.🚀 YiVal is an open source GenAI-Ops framework that allows you to iteratively tune and evaluate your AIGC prompts, model metadata, model params, and retrieval configs all at once with your preferred choices of test dataset generation, evaluation algorithms and improvement strategies.
 - [outlines](https://github.com/normal-computing/outlines) - Generative Model Programming.